vkoves/carpe/README.md

 git push heroku master
 ``

 This ensures that the repository is never behind the server, preventing overwriting deployed changes.

+## Contributing

+An indigoBox member looking to help out with Carpe, but not sure where to start?

+We keep track of everything that needs to be done in the *Issues* section of this GitHub, so head over to see all tasks.
+Check out our upcoming milestones to find priority changes, or sort by labels like *bug* or *help-wanted* to see where you can assist.